 - Spectral Type: The kind of spectral type observations.
 Choices are: "Spectral Line, "Single Continuum", or "Spectral Scan".
 The display in the next panel is configured depending on the selected option. - Polarization: Options are XX, DUAL (XX and YY) or FULL (XX, YY, XY and YX), where X and Y are the linear orthogonal polarizations detected by the ALMA receivers.
-Full polarization is only available for Single Continuum setups in bands 3, 6 and 7 and should be chosen if a measurement of the source polarization (magnitude and position angle) is desired.
+Full polarization is only available for Bands 3, 6 and 7 and should be chosen if a measurement of the source polarization (magnitude and position angle) is desired.